Hellmesberger Quartet: Composition

 Hellmesberger's son, Joseph Hellmesberger Jr., joined the quartet in 1870 to play the second violin and became leader in 1891.

 Ferdinand Hellmesberger, the son of Joseph Sr. and brother of Joseph Jr., joined in 1883 to play the cello.

 Importance

 The Quartet played an important role in Vienna's musical life through the performance of quartets from Ludwig van Beethoven, Johannes Brahms, and Franz Schubert, premiering several of Brahms' and Schubert's chamber works.
+This includes the first public performance of Schubert's C Major Quintet, D. 956 on 17 November 1850, twenty-two years after it was composed.

 It commissioned and premiered Antonín Dvořák's String Quartet No. 11, Op.
 61, composed in 1881.

 The programme of the opening concert on November 4, 1849 included Joseph Haydn's Quartet in C, Op.
 76, No. 3, Spohr's Piano Trio in A minor, Op.
 124, and Beethoven's Quartet in F, Op.
 59 No. 1.